manuGil/online-core/docs/source/data-modeling.rst

    5                 \                  \
    ===============  ===============  ==================

 When looking at two polygons, we can define all their possible topological relationships.
-To do so, we must describe each polygon in terms of its boundary and its interior (area inside the boundary).
+To do so, we must describe each polygon in terms of its boundary and its interior (the area inside the boundary).
 Read `Topological relationship`_.

 .. figure:: _static/img/topo-fundamentals.png
    :alt: topology fundamental concepts